bottkars/terraforming-dps/terraforming-gcp/README.md

 ```

 apply will create a 2-node cluster in the default zone.
+as this is a private cluster, 3 ip ranges need to be defined in you network config (unless using infra module)
 you can fetch the auth data by running

 ```bash